UN-OCHA/rwint9-site/html/modules/custom/reliefweb_subscriptions/README.md

 It also provides controllers to a page to unsubscribe.
 A link to this page is added at the bottom of the notification emails.

+### Permissions

+There are fined grained [permissions](reliefweb_subscriptions.permissions.yml) for the subscriptions displayed on the subscription page.

 ## Templates

 This module provides [templates](templates) for the different type of subscriptions (ex: jobs, disasters).